openebs/website/docs/main/user-guides/local-engine-user-guide/local-pv-lvm/advanced-operations/lvm-fs-group.md

 ## Test Plans

-Test plans are combination of
+Test plans are combination of:
 - CSIDriver.Spec.FSGroupPolicy
   - File
   - None
   - ReadWriteOnceWithFSType
 - PersistentVolumeClaim.Status.AccessModes
   - ReadWriteOnce
   - ReadOnlyMany
   - ReadWriteMany

-LVM CSI driver supports only ReadWriteOnly access mode so updated combination
+LVM CSI driver supports only ReadWriteOnly access mode so updated combination:
 - CSIDriver.Spec.FSGroupPolicy
   - File
   - None
   - ReadWriteOnceWithFSType
 - PersistentVolumeClaim.Status.AccessModes
   - ReadWriteOnce

 `FSGroupPolicy` `File` and `ReadWriteOnceWithFSType` are equal for accesstype `ReadWriteOnce`.

 Here are the test cases -

-1. Deploy CSI Driver with FSGroupPolicy ReadWriteOnceWithFSType initial and updated non root process should be able to access the volume.
+1. Deploy CSI Driver with `FSGroupPolicy` `ReadWriteOnceWithFSType` initial and updated non root process should be able to access the volume.
-2. Deploy CSI Driver with FSGroupPolicy File initial and updated non root process should be able to access the volume.
+2. Deploy CSI Driver with `FSGroupPolicy` `File` initial and updated non root process should be able to access the volume.
-3. Deploy CSI Driver with FSGroupPolicy None initial and updated non root process should not be able to access the volume.
+3. Deploy CSI Driver with `FSGroupPolicy` `None` initial and updated non root process should not be able to access the volume.
-4. For all FSGroupPolicy root process should be able to access volume.
+4. For all `FSGroupPolicy` root process should be able to access volume.
-5. If fsGroup is missing from Pod spec then non root process should not be able to access the volume.
+5. If `fsGroup` is missing from Pod spec then non root process should not be able to access the volume.